-Exploring and Establishing Designerly Ways of Knowing
+Exploring Design Practice and Designerly Ways of Knowing

 Relevant Publications

-Yu, J. (in press).
+Yu, J. (2025).
 Participatory design revisited: Framings, key features, and its boundary with co-design.
-CoDesign.
+CoDesign, 1-30. https://doi.org/10.1080/15710882.2025.2573020

 Qi, X., & Yu, J. (2025).
 Participatory design in human–computer interaction: Cases, characteristics, and lessons.
 In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI ’25) (Article 804, pp. 1–26).
 Yokohama, Japan. https://doi.org/10.1145/3706598.3713436 (Best Paper Honorable Mention)